-If you read our previous post (find it here), you know you’ve got some preparation to do before you bring home some springtime chicks.
-But once you’ve got your brooder, your light, and your chick feed ready, it’s time to bring on the chicks.
+If you read our previous post, you know you have some preparation to do before you bring home springtime chicks.
+But once you have your brooder, your light, and your chick feed ready, it is time to bring on the chicks.

 Here are some tips for making those first few weeks go smoothly.

 Where to Get Chicks?

 In the springtime, it is hard to miss the peeping coming from the back of your local ranch store.
 Often these stores will have “chick days” during the spring where they will have special pricing on the chicks and supplies.

 You can also find chicks through your local poultry association.
 These associations are full of great resources as you begin raising chickens.
 (You can even join and take part in their competitions and shows when your chicks have grown!)

 Directly From Breeders

 Or, skip the middleman and order chicks directly from breeders.
 The breeders will generally have two shipments of chicks during the spring and will mail a box of chicks directly to you.
 Be aware, though, that these shipments will go directly to the post office for you to pick up instead of being delivered to your home.
 Just like with human babies, the delivery date is approximate, so make sure you are ready a few days before the expected date.